How to Wake Up Easily in the Morning

 Some morning risers even enjoy cranking up their favorite tunes and having a dance party first thing – we dare you to try it and not get into a good mood.
 You also can light a scented candle or diffuse your favorite energizing essential oil to make you feel pampered and comforted during your first few minutes awake.

 Even if you don’t love the thought of food first thing in the morning, a small breakfast can fuel your body and help you wake up.
 Try to lean toward protein – like an egg with a piece of whole-grain toast or a cup of yogurt with berries.
 Breakfast can help you focus and can signal to your body that it’s time to wake up and start the day – it can do wonders for your circadian rhythm.

 Calculate How Much Sleep You Need

 Try to experiment to find your sweet spot.
 You may even want to use a sleep app to help you track your best sleep and pinpoint an ideal bedtime and ideal waking time.
 Once you know how much sleep is best for your body and you have an ideal waking time, you can count backward to determine what time you need to go to bed every night to make it all work.

 On the other hand, an uncomfortable mattress or unsupportive pillow is a recipe for a bad time. gnarly and non-restorative night’s sleep.
 It’s a good idea to evaluate your mattress every few years.
 If it isn’t meeting your needs, you might want to consider replacing it.

 Respect Your Bedtime

+If you have problems waking up in the morning, turn your bedtime into an important ritual.
 Having a consistent bedtime is one of the most important things you can do to protect your sleep quality.
-And once you settle on a consistent bedtime and wake-up time, make sure to stick to them – even on weekends and vacation days.
+And once you settle on a consistent bedtime and wake-up time, try to stick to them.

 Drinking alcohol before bedtime can also make it harder to wake up the next morning since it can make you feel groggy, dehydrated, and out of sorts.
 One drink with dinner shouldn’t hurt but be careful not to overdo it or you’ll disrupt your sleep schedule.

 Talk to Your Doctor About Melatonin

 Melatonin is a brain chemical that can help keep your body’s internal clock on the right path.
 An increase in melatonin is a key signal for your body that it’s time for night-night.
 If you’re off-schedule because of travel or other complications, or just seem to have trouble dozing off – a small dose of melatonin may be just what you need.
 Talk to your doctor to find out if melatonin supplements can help you maintain a regular sleep schedule.